Purpose of the Sea Scout Leadership Award

 • A narrative that justifies the nomination, including where the nominee went “above and beyond.”

 • A list of all of Scouting positions (specifically list all Sea Scout positions and year held).
 Even if the position did not have a title, serving as the chair of a large project should be listed.
+Please do not include a resume or copy of the nominees BSA training record.

 • A list of any involvement outside of the Scouting program (sports, community groups, etc.).